l7mp/learning-go/99-labs/04-immutability/README.md

    The function is very simple: make a HTTP GET call to the the API endpoint `/api/reset` and return an error if the status is not HTTP 200.

 And that is all.
-At this point, we would have a `kvstore/pkg/client` library of functions that any code that wants to talk to the key-value store can import and use without having to worry about marshaling/unmarshaling parameters in/out from the HTTP requests/responses, etc.
+We have implemented a `kvstore/pkg/client` library of functions that any code that wants to talk to the key-value store can import and use without having to worry about marshaling/unmarshaling parameters in/out to/from HTTP requests/responses, etc.

 > ✅ **Check**
 >